Advanced-computer-lab-2024/wingGo/README.md

 # WingGo Trip Planner

 ## Motivation
-Planning vacations can be overwhelming, especially when juggling preferences, budgets, and logistical details.
-The Virtual Trip Planner was born from a desire to make this process effortless and enjoyable.
-The goal is to provide a one-stop platform where users can plan their dream vacations, tailored to their unique preferences and budgets, without the stress of managing multiple platforms.
+Planning vacations can feel overwhelming, especially when trying to balance preferences, budgets, and logistics. wingGo Trip Planner was created with the mission to simplify and enhance the vacation planning experience.
+Our goal is to offer a comprehensive platform where users can effortlessly plan their ideal getaways, perfectly customized to their individual preferences and budgets—all without the hassle of using multiple tools.

-By combining advanced technology with an intuitive interface, we aim to revolutionize the way trips are planned, making travel accessible and enjoyable for everyone.
-Whether it's exploring historic landmarks or relaxing at a beachside resort, this app is designed to cater to every traveler's needs with ease and efficiency.
+With cutting-edge technology and a user-friendly design, wingGo redefines the trip planning process, making travel seamless and enjoyable for everyone.
+Whether you're dreaming of exploring historic sites or unwinding at a beachside retreat, wingGo is crafted to meet the needs of every traveler with convenience and precision.

 ## Build Status

 ### Stable
-The application is fully functional apart from the change currency, it bugged during code integration; as well as "adding promo codes as an admin" is currently under development.
+The application is fully functional apart from the change currency, it bugged during code integration; as well as "adding promo codes as an admin" is not yet available on our website.

+### Purpose of Monitoring Build Status
+1. **Keeping Users Informed:** Providing transparency about the project's build status ensures users are aware of any ongoing issues or bugs, preventing confusion about whether errors are on their end.

+2. **Supporting Developer Collaboration:** The build status serves as a project health indicator, helping developers quickly identify and resolve issues while encouraging prompt suggestions for improvements.

 ## Code Style